aycayder/laravel-todolist/README.md

 # Todo List Application in Laravel

-Todo List Web application in Laravel & Vue.JS
+Todo List Web application in Laravel & Vue.JS.
+The purpose of this repository is to consume API, provide by a Laravel Application, with the Vue.js JavaScript front-end framework.

 ## In progress